pjakiela/ECON379/M6-DD3-panel.md

   <li>What is the event study approach, and how can it be used to evaluate the impacts of a program?</li>
   <li>When might it make sense to use an event study approach rather than a simple 2X2 differences-in-differences estimation strategy?</li>
   <li>How would you implement the event study approach?</li>
-  <li>How can you use the event study approach to test the common trends assumption?<li>
+  <li>How can you use the event study approach to test the common trends assumption?</li>
   <li>What other hypothesis tests might you run after an event study?
 How might they be implemented?</li>
 </details>